MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

 Previously when non-store based extensions were supported, it was possible to update the native binaries and the extension at the same time.
 Now, those extensions are hosted in the Microsoft Edge Add-ons store and updates are made using the same mechanism that Microsoft Edge uses, which you can't control.
 You should be careful when updating extensions that have a dependency on native binaries.

 > [!NOTE]
 > This topic does not apply to extensions published using the [Partner Center][MicrosoftPartnerCenter] dashboard.
 You may use the dashboard to release updated versions to your users and to the Microsoft Edge Add-ons store.
+Refer to [UpdateYourExtension] for details.

 ## Overview